4 Hours of Portimão: History

 The 1000 Kilometres of Algarve was run for the first time in 2009, and was the third round of the Le Mans Series.
 The race was won by Pescarolo Sport, whilst Quifel ASM Team won the LMP2 category, Alphand Aventures won the GT1 category, and JMW Motorsport won the GT2 category.
 The race was held again in 2010, and again was the third round of the Le Mans Series.
 This time, Team Oreca Matmut took the overall victory, whilst RML won the LMP2 category, DAMS won the Formula Le Mans category, AF Corse won the GT2 category, and Larbre Competition won the GT1 category.
 For 2011, the Portuguese round of the Le Mans Series used the Autódromo do Estoril instead, and the 1000 km of Algarve hasn't been run since.

 In 2017 Portimão took the place of Estoril in the European Le Mans series calendar, in a 4 hour race.

 In 2023 with the cancelation of the 4 Hours of Imola for the European Le Mans Series, the Portimão round became a double-header to fill the void, with the race being named 4 Hours of Algarve and 4 Hours of Portimão.
+The race will be held as part of the Asian Le Mans Series calendar for the first time in 2027, as a consequence of calendar changes due to the Iran war.